Student Access provides resources and support to empower students toward academic and social success in an inclusive and accessible environment.

 How to Get the Help You Need

 Davenport University is committed to serving all students with disabilities both in and out of the classroom.
+Davenport University is committed to analyzing the appropriate application of any and all auxiliary aids or services based on the individual needs of students on a case-by-case basis.
 Any student with a documented disability is eligible to request services through Student Access.
 A Student Access Coordinator has been assigned at each campus.
 Each student has the responsibility to notify his/her Student Access Coordinator should they seek accommodations with the University and complete all documentation to begin this process.
 Once approved, individualized accommodation plans are developed for each student.
 After receiving his/her individualized accommodation plan, each student is responsible for notifying his or her faculty member for each class in which they choose to utilize accommodations

 To receive assistance from Davenport Student Access:

-- Student Access will review your forms and documentation.
+- Student Access will thoroughly and with great care review your forms and documentation

 You will be responsible for any costs associated with getting the supporting documentation about your condition.
 If you need help obtaining documentation or finding a local physician, contact the Student Access Coordinator for your campus.

-If a student has a temporary condition and/or is in the process of collecting documentation, s/he may be eligible for temporary accommodations.
+If a student has a temporary condition and/or is in the process of collecting documentation, this should not prevent a student from requesting accommodations.
+He/she may be eligible for temporary accommodations.
 Please contact the Student Access Coordinator at your campus for further details.